Polight/lego/README.md

 - 🚀 Fast: using Virtual DOM through a thin layer makes it close to bare-metal ;
 - 💧 Simple: that's [VanillaJS](http://vanilla-js.com/)!
 There isn't much to know, it's a raw class to extend.
 No magic ✨ ;
 - 🪶 3 directives to enhance HTML: `:if` for conditions, `:for` for loops, `@myfuncname` to call an action ; <!-- FIXME: Should we keep this line?
 Seems it has been removed in v2 doc. -->
 - 🏡 Native: LEGO components are actual native Web Components.
-You benefit from all the today's and tomorrow's possibilities ([slot](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots), [encapsulation with Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), …).
+You benefit from all the today's and tomorrow's possibilities ([slot](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots), [encapsulation with Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), …) ;
 - 🦺 Safe: because it has no third-party dependency and is fully based on browser features, it's secured and upgraded via your browser.

 LEGO is not (and will never be):

-- 🏯 A fully-bloated front-end framework with routing.
+- 🏯 A fully-bloated front-end framework with built-in routing.
 [Others do it well](https://github.com/visionmedia/page.js) ;
 - 🏗 A website builder with built-in SSR or similar complexities ;
 - 🔐 An HTML replacement that locks you into a specific technology ;
 - {{< emoji "🧓" >}} An old browsers or IE compatible library (you may try [Web Components polyfills](https://github.com/webcomponents/polyfills) if you feel wild). <!-- FIXME: Do we keep this one from v2 doc? -->